-There are also many relevant student groups on campus, including University of Texas Hispanic Journalists and ORANGE Magazine (UT’s student magazine).
+There are also many relevant student groups on campus, including University of Texas Association of Hispanic Journalists and ORANGE Magazine (UT's student magazine).

 NYU is a highly-ranked school in general (with a highly-ranked creative writing program to boot).
 Journalism students at NYU choose between two undergraduate tracks: Journalism and Media Criticism.
 Both programs focus on professional ethics, the cultural politics of media, the social role of the journalist, and the importance of craft.

 Students are required to double-major in one additional field of study.
 This is great if you want a more liberal arts spin to your education, but not so great if you're sure you just want to focus on journalism.